 Never in history, there has been such union of gentlemen and scholars.

 The Palace of Abdal Khan – His Bath – His Feasts

 When Melek (Angel) Ahmed Pasha became the governor of Van, Evliya Celebi also went with him.
 After a short rest in Diyarbakir, they arrive at Bitlis where they stay a few days as guests of Abdal Khan in his palace.

-From the treasury on enters the bathroom hall where the numerous windows, adorned with bronze and iron cage work which look like carvings, open to the garden.
+From the treasury on enters the bathroom hall, where the numerous windows adorned with bronze and iron cage work which look like carvings, open to the garden.
 The carved window shutters have been sent from Tabriz as a gift of the Persian Khan.
 The sills are covered with black amber.
-The window tops and all of the hall is decorated with writings by Mehmet Riza Tabrizi, a famous calligrapher.
+The window tops and all of the hall are decorated with writings by Mehmet Riza Tabrizi, a famous calligrapher.